 - Familiar: The product backlog, features, user stories, bugs, Git versioning, and sprint planning are familiar to those used to common software practices.

-- Data Science Native: TDSP is designed specifically for data science teams working on production-bound projects.
+- Data Science Native: TDSP acknowledges that data science and software engineering are different, and is built for data science teams working on production-bound projects.

 - Flexible: TDSP can be implemented as it is defined or in conjunction with other approaches such as CRISP-DM.

 - Thorough: Because of its rich team focus and detailed documentation, TDSP is arguably the most mature CRISP-derived project management approach.
 It is conceptually similar to Domino Data Lab’s Lifecycle but is more detailed.

 - Free Templates: Go to Microsoft Azure’s GitHub repository to get started.

 - Fixed Sprints: TDSP leverages fixed-length planning sprints which many data scientists struggle with.

 - Some Inconsistencies: Not all of Microsoft’s documentation is consistent.